etparr/langflow-proxy/docs/FASTAPI_GUIDE.md

 ]
 ```

-**What this does:**
+**Purpose:**
-- Lists all your AI agents
+- Defines all available AI agents
-- Specifies their endpoints
+- Specifies their API endpoints
-- Connects each to its Langflow URL
+- Maps each agent to its Langflow URL

-**Think of it as:** Your organization's directory of AI agents.

 ## How Requests Flow Through the System